Support a young person to rebuild their life today.

 • Proactive in finding solutions to a young person’s problems or challenges.

-The Mentoring Project does not exist without our dedicated volunteers.
+The Mentoring Programme does not exist without our dedicated volunteers.
 By becoming a mentor you will have the opportunity to create a valuable and long-lasting relationship that will change a young person’s life for the better.
 You will be the one that your mentee will look up to for advice and support.
 Without our volunteers, the young people would continue to be isolated and unable to progress at the rate they should be.
 But every successful mentoring relationship is a mutual one.
 In addition to the satisfaction of making this huge impact, you will also benefit from:

 • An induction and training program suited to the role of mentoring young refugees and asylum seekers